igstan/learn-you-some-erlang-kindle/README.md

 These are the sources that I used to generate [Fred Herbert's book][1] in the Kindle-supported .mobi format.

+If only want the book, just download the mobi file from the Downloads section, then load it on your device.

 How to Generate the Book
 ------------------------